-Why do I require a pension?
+Why do I need a pension?

-How much will I need for my retirement?
+How much income will I need in retirement?

-Which type of pension is right for me?
+Which type of pension should I choose?

 THE VALUE OF PENSIONS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.